Olivier-plessis/melos_mason_starter_project/README.md

 ## Usage 🕹️

-To use the **clean_architecture_feature_riverpod** brick, and generate code.
+To use the **scaffold_riverpod_app** brick, and generate code.
 You can run the following command in your terminal: procede to intialize the melos project
  - in the melos.yaml file, change the name of the project
 ``` sh